blockvigil/ethvigil-docs/docs/erc20_example.md

 ---
 The guide will introduce you to working with an ERC20 token contract via the EthVigil API endpoints.

 These steps are also packaged into a CLI tool designed in Python for you to play around with a pre-supplied ERC20 contract.
-Visit the repo at ***TODO: github python code link*** to clone and get hacking away.
+[Visit the repo](https://github.com/blockvigil/api-usage-examples/tree/master/erc20) to clone and get hacking away.

 Alternately, you can keep a note of
 * the private key that identifies your user account uniquely on EthVigil
 * the API key uniquely alloted to your user account that allows you to make authenticated HTTP requests to the REST API endpoints generated for your smart contract

-...and follow along the code examples as stand alone scripts ***TODO: link to standalone scripts directory in github repo of erc20 example code***
+...and follow along the code examples as [standalone scripts](https://github.com/blockvigil/api-usage-examples/tree/master/erc20/standalone_scripts)

 ## Prerequisites
 It is absolutely critical that you would have gone through at least one of our onboarding guides that will teach you the way EthVigil handles user accounts, signing up, logging in, deploying contracts etc.